Featured image: Nature's seasons pass: flowers bloom and die and the lives of buzzing creatures succumb to hostility.

 Our realities are underpinned by a brute fact: the impermanence of our lives.
-Perfect moments are ephemeral; they fade and become increasingly remote.
-We experience nostalgia, its melancholy, for these times gone by, for experiences which will never be relived.
+Perfect moments are ephemeral; they fade, becoming increasingly remote.
+We feel nostalgia, its melancholy, for times gone by, for experiences which will never be relived.
 We mourn for what and who will never return.

 Matter decays.
 There is no rebirth.

 This is the conscious but ruthless experience of transience.
 Is it possible to cope?

 Transience and the difficulty of reality

-It was following a talk on transience by Jonathan Lear in May 2018 at the University of London that I was finally able to process some of my emotions on the topic of death.
+It was following a talk on transience by Jonathan Lear in May 2018 at Birkbeck, University of London, when I was finally able to begin processing some of my emotions on the topic of death.

-Lear presented the poem Six Young Men by Ted Hughes, which speaks of our eventual nonexistence.
+Lear presented the poem Six Young Men by Ted Hughes, which speaks of inevitable nonexistence.
 The poem’s subject is a photograph taken of six men shortly before they fought and ultimately died during the First World War.

 The celluloid of a photograph holds them well -

 Four decades that have faded and ochre-tinged